 While we intend to build a sales force to market taliglucerase alfa in Israel and other product candidates worldwide, we do not anticipate having the resources in the foreseeable future to develop global sales and marketing capabilities for all of the products we develop, if any.
-We may pursue arrangements regarding the sales and marketing and distribution of one or more of our product candidates, such as our license and supply agreement with Pfizer, and our future revenues may depend, in part, on our ability to enter into and maintain arrangements with other companies having sales, marketing and distribution capabilities and the ability of such companies to successfully market and sell any such products.
-Any failure to enter into such arrangements and marketing alliances on favorable terms, if at all, could delay or impair our ability to commercialize our product candidates and could increase our costs of commercialization.
+We may pursue arrangements regarding the sales and marketing and distribution of one or more of our product candidates, such as our license and supply agreement with Pfizer, and our future revenues may depend, in part, on our ability to enter into and maintain arrangements with other companies having sales, marketing and distribution capabilities on favorable terms, if at all, could delay or impair our ability to commercialize our product candidates and could increase our costs of commercialization.
 Any use of distribution arrangements and marketing alliances to commercialize our product candidates will subject us to a number of risks, including the following:

-- · we may be required to relinquish important rights to our products or product candidates; - we may not be able to control the amount and timing of resources that our distributors or collaborators may devote to the commercialization of our product candidates;
+- we may be required to relinquish important rights to our products or product candidates; - we may not be able to control the amount and timing of resources that our distributors or collaborators may devote to the commercialization of our product candidates;

-- · our distributors or collaborators may experience financial difficulties; - · our distributors or collaborators may not devote sufficient time to the marketing and sales of our products; and - business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to complete its obligations under any arrangement.
+- our distributors or collaborators may experience financial difficulties; - our distributors or collaborators may not devote sufficient time to the marketing and sales of our products; and - business combinations or significant changes in a collaborator's business strategy may adversely affect a collaborator's willingness or ability to complete its obligations under any arrangement.